firelight322/dr2ds/README.md

 - The app should detect you controller and you should feel forces immediately.
 - Enjoy!

-## Setup
+## Telemetry Setup
 To get telemetry feedback, you'll need to enable Dirt Rally UDP packets.
-But if you have problems with telemetry, you can still use the force feedback presets to improve the experience.
+But if you have problems with telemetry, you can still use the force feedback presets without it.

-### Setting Up Dirt Rally 2 Telemetry
 1. Navigate to your game folder, usually in `%userprofile%\Documents\My Games\DiRT Rally 2.0\hardwaresettings`
 2. Open `hardware_settings_config.xml` in a text editor like notepad.
 3. Look for a line starting with `<udp`.